Behaviour

 Key Takeaway: The signs of arthritis range from obvious limping to subtle behavioural changes like grumpiness or reluctance to play.

 In my clinic, the most common thing I hear from owners is, 'I just thought he was slowing down with age'.
 They don't realise that the hesitation to jump on the sofa or the new grumpiness when the grandchildren visit is actually a pain response.
-We, as vets, look for these subtle behavioural shifts just as much as a physical limp.
-Never dismiss a change in your dog's routine as 'just old age' - it's almost always a sign of something we can help manage.
+We, as vets, look for these subtle shifts in behaviour just as much as a physical limp.
+Never dismiss a change in your dog's routine as 'just old age' - it's often a sign of something we can help manage.

 How Do Vets Diagnose Dog Arthritis?

 If you've noticed any of the signs from this checklist, the next step is a veterinary consultation.
 I cannot diagnose arthritis based on symptoms alone, as other conditions can cause similar signs.
-A formal diagnosis is a multi-step process.
+A formal diagnosis is a multi-step process, and it sits within a wider daily wellness picture.

 First, I perform a thorough physical and orthopaedic examination.
 I'll watch your dog walk and trot, and then gently palpate their joints to check for pain, swelling, or a reduced range of motion.

-Based on these findings, if I am concerned, I would recommend X-rays (radiographs) to confirm the diagnosis.
-X-rays allow me to visualise the changes within the joint, such as bone spurs (osteophytes) and a narrowing of the joint space, which are definitive signs of osteoarthritis.
-This type of clinical assessment is the gold standard.
+Based on these findings, if I am concerned, I would recommend X-rays (radiographs) to help confirm the diagnosis.
+X-rays allow me to visualise the changes within the joint, such as bone spurs (osteophytes) and narrowing of the joint space, which are typical signs of osteoarthritis.
+This type of structured pain assessment is an important part of good arthritis care.

-Key Takeaway: A vet diagnoses arthritis through a combination of a hands-on physical exam and diagnostic imaging, like X-rays, to see the changes in the joint.
+Key Takeaway: A vet diagnoses arthritis through a combination of a hands-on physical exam and diagnostic imaging, like X-rays, to assess the joint changes.

 How Can I Help My Dog With Arthritis at Home?

 Once we have a diagnosis, my focus shifts to multimodal management.
 This means using several different strategies together to keep your dog comfortable.
-Your vet may prescribe pain relief medications (like NSAIDs), but there is so much you can do at home to support them.
+Your vet may prescribe pain relief medications, but there is also a lot you can do at home to support them through better lifestyle and nutrition.

 • Weight Management: This is the single most important factor.
 Excess weight puts huge strain on sore joints.
 Helping your dog reach a lean, healthy body weight is critical.